AdrisGithub/wss/README.md

 # wss (Wizard's simple Server)

-Simple File Hosting Server impl in Rust
+Simple Server impl in Rust using only self written libraries

-This project in currently paused because there are libraries missing